tomverbeure/vexriscv_ocd_blog/README.md

 * 64-bit RISC-V cycle counter support.
 * trap on EBREAK enabled

-    This is not necessary for basic debug support, but it will be useful for semi-hosting support.
-See later.
+    This is not necessary for basic debug functionality, but it's essential for semihosting support.

 **Dual-ported CPU Memory**